ABusyHippie/PolkadotHarvard2024Hackathon/README.md

 ### 3. Connect to the dashboard using a Polkadot wallet and start your engines!

 **Races tab (Default)**
+- Connect your wallet
 - View features
-- Overview of how it works
+- Overview of how to play
-- Join a race (staking pool)

 <img src="./images/img4.png">

 **Garage tab**
 - Select your vehicle
 - View it's features
-- Purchase Unique NFT to augment your odds (In Progress)
+- Join a race (staking pool)

 <img src="./images/img5.png">